Teacher video: Messy maps

 Once complete, the messy maps can be photographed and shared on the board to reinforce the idea of aerial perspective.
 Alternatively, the children can visit and explore other groups’ messy maps, explaining how their representations were created.
 As the pupils progress through the key stage, they move from collaborative practical maps to drawing outlines, incorporating 3D elements and applying symbolic representation.
 This lays the foundation for more complex map work.

-This lesson is part of the Geography fieldwork and mapping video, which supports progression in spatial thinking, geographical vocabulary and collaborative fieldwork planning.
+This lesson is part of the Geography fieldwork and mapping videos, which support progression in spatial thinking, geographical vocabulary and collaborative fieldwork planning.

 See more of our Year 1 and 2 Geography scheme of work.